Microsoft/azure-docs.cs-cz/articles/cognitive-services/LUIS/sdk-csharp-quickstart-authoring-app.md

 ---
-title: 'Rychlý Start: Language Understanding (LUIS) vytváření klientské knihovny pro .NET'
+title: 'Quickstart: Language Understanding (LUIS) authoring client library for .NET'
 titleSuffix: Azure Cognitive Services
-description: Začněte s klientskou knihovnou LUIS pro .NET.
-Pomocí těchto kroků nainstalujete balíček a vyzkoušíte ukázkový kód pro základní úlohy.
+description: Get started with the LUIS client library for .NET.
+Follow these steps to install the package and try out the example code for basic tasks.
 services: cognitive-services
 author: diberry
 manager: nitinme